rlieben/726567756982776978/README.rst

 Enter algorithm of your choice:
 ```

 Answer which algorithm you would like to use.
-The algorithms can be found in Algorithms/ (except helpers.py).
+The algorithms can be found in the folder Algorithms (except helpers.py, which is not an algorithm).

 ```
 Enter number of iterations: